oppia/oppia/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-If the PR changes the UI in any of the files listed in rtl_css.py (i.e, those that have a separate .rtl.css file for styling), make sure to add screenshots with the site language set to Arabic as well (we use Arabic as it is language written from right to left).
+If the PR changes the UI in any of the files listed in rtl_css.py (i.e, those that have a separate .rtl.css file for styling), make sure to add screenshots with the site language set to Arabic as well (we use Arabic as it is a language written from right to left).
 -->

 ## PR Pointers